 In the early 1920s, Usui decided to become a Buddhist priest.
 He lived in a monastery where he continued to study theology and healing systems.

 During this time, Usui traveled to Mount Kurama to participate in a 21-day fast and prayer.
 Advocates of Reiki believe that while Usui was meditating in a cave on the mountain, he had a spiritual awakening, and Reiki was revealed to him.

 After his discovery, Usui established a clinic and school in Kyoto where he taught others about Reiki.
 Reiki quickly spread in popularity as people recognized its tremendous healing power.
 Throughout the rest of the 1920s, Usui taught several healers about Reiki to make sure the world wouldn’t forget it after he passed on.

 One of these healers was Dr. Hayashi, who became a master in Reiki healing.
 He refined several of the healing techniques and trained many masters himself, including a Japanese-American woman named Hawayo Takata.

 After she mastered Reiki, she returned to the United States.
 This began the spread of Reiki throughout the Western world.

 How Reiki Works

 Reiki advocates often relate it to acupuncture in that practitioners can direct energy into their client’s bodies to encourage healing and relieve pain.
-However, Reiki is different from acupuncture in that there are no needles placed into the body.
+However, Reiki differs from acupuncture in that no needles are placed into the body.
 Instead, Reiki healers use their hands to channel energy from a universal energy source into their clients’ bodies.

-This transmission improves the energy flow inside the clients’ which gets rid of any blockages.
-This process also opens up any blocked chakras, which are energy centers in the body that influence people’s emotions and physical health.
+This transmission improves the energy flow inside the clients, which removes any blockages.
+This process also opens up blocked chakras, energy centers in the body that influence people’s emotions and physical health.